naiborhujosua/Telco_Churn_Analysis/README.md

 ***
 **Binary Classification**: Churn V.S.
 No Churn

-**Instance Scoring**: Likelihood of customers responding to an Churn to save them from leaving.
+**Instance Scoring**: Likelihood of customers responding to a Churn to save them from leaving.

 **Need for Application**: Save customers rate from Churning